Immatrysomecoding/AMP-AIChatApp/README.md

 ## Mock UI

 This branch contains the mock UI implementation for the application.
-We've created interface designs for the login, signup, and chat screens.
+We've created interface designs for the login, signup, and chat screens with overlay functionality.

 ### Widget Tree